cvandeplas/pystemon/README.md

 * removes a proxy if it is unreliable (fails 5 times)
 * (optional) compress saved files with Gzip. (no zip to limit external dependencies)
 * can run as daemon
+* multitude of outputs: file, email, sqlite, redis, mongodb, telegram

 Python Dependencies
 -------------------
-Python dependencies can be installed with: `pip3 -r requirements.txt`
+Python dependencies can be installed with: `pip3 -r requirements.txt`.
+Optional ones are:
-* PyMongo (For Optional Mongodb support)
+* PyMongo (For Mongodb support)
+* redis (For redis support)

 Usage